singularity-sg/singularity-sg.github.io/_posts/2015-03-31-from-jsp-to-angularjs.md

 Directives is one of the most important concept in AngularJS and it is indeed the foundation of what we constitute AngularJS in the markup.
 It is essentially all the additional customized markup in the form of element, attributes, classes or comments in our HTML markup that gives the markup new functionalities.

-Consider the following code snippet that demonstrates a customized directive called *wdsCustom* that will replace this tag with markup that contains information about a model called "wds" that is declared in the controller scope that wraps the directive.
-You can have a look at the files *app.js*, *index.html* and directive template *wds-custom-directive.html*
+Consider the following code snippet that demonstrates a customized directive called *wdsCustom* that will replace the markup element *<wds-custom company="wds">* with markup that contains information about a model called "wds" that is declared in the controller scope that wraps the directive.
+You can have a look at the files *app.js*, *index.html* and directive template *wds-custom-directive.html* to see how this works in the below plunkr snippet.

 <iframe height="250px" width="100%" src="http://embed.plnkr.co/cP179vrMvavJieCXVe1X/"></iframe>

-Ths article does not attempt to teach you how to write a directive as you can refer to the official documentation [here](https://docs.angularjs.org/guide/directive).
+As this article does not attempt to teach you how to write a directive, you can refer to the official documentation [here](https://docs.angularjs.org/guide/directive).

 ## Differences in architecture between JSP and AngularJS